Six Ways to Find Stillness and Support Self Care

 Mindfulness Leader Mara Branscombe shares her top tips for cultivating your best self through stillness and rest.

 Mara Branscombe has the kind of radiance that glows from the inside out.
-Recently, we connected with her about how true self-care starts with getting quiet, reflecting on our innermost desires, and allowing ourselves time to rest.
+We connected with her on how true self care starts with getting quiet, reflecting on our innermost desires, and allowing time to rest.
 She believes (and so do we) that living your best life starts with listening to your body and your mind.

-Her recommendation for the new year is to choose ourselves first, and set the stage for growth by supporting our inner health.
+Her recommendation for the this time of year?
+Choose ourselves first and set the stage for growth by supporting and prioritizing our own health:

-Creating space for new perspectives, listening to the intuitive call to action, and leaning into what nourishes you will help you flourish this year in every season.
+Creating space for new perspectives, listening to the intuitive call to action, and leaning into what nourishes you will help you flourish in every season.

 Sounds easy, right?
 According to Mara, it can be, when you consciously invite stillness into your daily routines.
-She shared with us some ways to cultivate your mind, body and soul this season, just by shifting habits and placing value on your well being.
+She shared with us some ways to cultivate the health of your mind, body and soul this season by shifting habits and placing value on your well being.